Best mini-PCs in 2024: The compact computers I love the most

 In recent years, the best mini PCs have really bulked up to become modest yet genuinely viable gaming platforms.
 The Accelerated Processing Units (APUs) in these tiny machines are made for laptops.
-They comprise a CPU running at a prudent wattage and an Integrated Graphics Processor (iGPU) to handle games and video.
+They comprise a CPU running at a prudent wattage and an Integrated Graphics Processor (iGPU) to handle games and video, and are the base level for mini PC-based delights.

-Augmenting the iGPU with a discrete laptop GPU is the next step up, and you'll find two such machines in this group test.
-For its all-round performance, with a discrete RX 7600M XT at its heart, the Minisforum AtomMan G7 PT gets my vote as the best mini PC.
-Naturally this raises the cost, and there's no question that building your own PC gets you more bang for the same bucks, but this level of compactness can't be matched by going DIY.
-On the cheaper side, however, the Venus UM970 Pro gets the nod as the best budget mini PC.
+The next step up is augmenting the iGPU with a discrete laptop GPU, and you'll find two such machines in this guide.
+For its all-round performance, with a discrete RX 7600M XT at its heart, the Minisforum AtomMan G7 PT gets my vote as the best mini PC overall.
+On the cheaper side, however, the Minisforum Venus UM970 Pro gets the nod as the best budget mini PC thanks to its combination of a fantastic APU and very competitive pricing.

 Al has filled his Brighton home with more mini PCs than any one human ever should, and you might be surprised at just how much space so many of those diminutive PCs actually takes up.
-But he has tested a huge range of different devices, with and without GPUs, with external graphics cards attached, stuck beneath TVs or used as full-fledged productivity PCs, and he is the best person to tell you which ones are worth your hard-earned cash.
+He's tested a huge range of different devices, with and without GPUs, with external graphics cards attached, stuck beneath TVs or used as full-fledged productivity PC.
+As a result, he's the best person to tell you which ones are worth your hard-earned cash.

 The quick list